Ona-Odwa/Ona-Odwa-Faku-Digital-Portfolio/README.md

 ### 💭 Reflection (STAR)
 ⭐ **S – Situation:**
-I realized that networking is vital for building professional relationships and learning from others in my field.
+I realized that networking is very important for building professional relationships and learning from others in my field.

 ✅ **T – Task:**
 I needed to develop an online professional presence and engage with industry professionals to expand my connections.